olwalgeorge2/erp-platform-3/README.md

 3.1 Kotlin 2.2 and Java 21 as the primary language and runtime.
 3.2 Quarkus 3.x for reactive, cloud-native microservices.
 3.3 Gradle 8 with Kotlin DSL for builds and dependency management.
-3.4 PostgreSQL for relational persistence and Apache Kafka (KRaft mode) for eventing.
+3.4 PostgreSQL for relational persistence and Redpanda for eventing (Kafka-compatible).
 3.5 OpenTelemetry, JSON logging, and metrics for full-stack observability.

 See `docs/BUILD_SYSTEM_UPDATE.md` for detailed dependency versions, tooling rationale, and upgrade guidance.
+See `docs/REDPANDA_MIGRATION.md` for event streaming migration from Apache Kafka to Redpanda.

 ## 4. Repository Layout
 4.1 `api-gateway/` - Edge service for request routing and composition.